PRESIDENT/SECRETARY-TREASURER'S REPORT – OCTOBER 2020

 PRESIDENT/SECRETARY-TREASURER'S REPORT – SEPTEMBER 2020

-The critically important Maritime Security Program, part of the National Defense Authorization Act, passed the House and Senate but remains bottled up in conference as the coronavirus relief package debate drags on.
+The Maritime Security Program, part of the National Defense Authorization Act, and so critical to the SUP, passed the House and Senate but remains bottled up in conference as the coronavirus relief package debate drags on.
 Meanwhile, the U.S. military initiated a pandemic test of readiness in a late August "turbo activation" of Ready Reserve and Military Sealift Command ships.
 Once again, SUP members and dispatchers stepped up to the task to fulfill the contractual obligations, despite quarantines, hurricanes, wildfires, and more normal obstacles.
 The Coast Guard extended again the validity of expired Merchant Mariner Credentials, now until March 31, 2021, and STCW medical certificates until December 31, 2020.
 We adjusted our COVID hiring hall protocols to assist the memberships in quickly seeking new work without compromising safety, and voted in favor of increases to sailors working under the SNLC PAX agreement and newly extended WATSON-class agreement.
-Matson completed consolidation of its Pacific Northwest operation in Tacoma while recognizing...
-MORE TO COME
+Matson completed consolidation of its Pacific Northwest operation in Tacoma while recognizing SUP jurisdiction and much more in the

 PRESIDENT/SECRETARY-TREASURER'S REPORT – AUGUST 2020